ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

         #  modulesPath: the default path of nixpkgs's builtin modules folder,
         #               used to import some extra modules from nixpkgs.
         #               this parameter is rarely used, you can ignore it for now.
-        # Only the parameters above can be passed by default.
+        # Only these parameters can be passed by default.
         # If you need to pass other parameters, you must use `specialArgs` by uncomment the following line
         # specialArgs = {...}  # pass custom arguments into sub module.
         modules = [